Most mobile games have the potential to reach a global market. Yours too :-)

 According to App Annie, games often serve as a leading indicator for developer and consumer readiness.
 The same goes for mobile apps.
 Early adopters start with downloading games and then other segments follow.

 App Annie predicts that game downloads will hit $102B in 2020.
 Emerging markets in Southeast Asia and India are influencing these high numbers.

 After the games, downloads of other app genres will grow faster.
 App Annie forecasts growth of 258B downloads by 2022.
 Take your chance to be a part of this download explosion.

 The US and Japan are considered matured markets.
 Here the trend is that downloads are about to flatten.

 Emerging markets, like India and Brazil, are in their infancy, but they are experiencing rising app downloads.
 The new markets are the ones driving growth.

 75% of the market share comes from Games.
 But, consumer behaviour is maturing.
-Revenue from non-games will increase in the following three years.
+Revenue from non-games will increase in the following years.
 So, make room for mobile apps in the following genres:

 The increase in revenue arises from different sources.

-In China, contests, mini games and coupons are effective ways to engage users and drive user attention towards your mobile app.
+In China, contests, mini-games, and coupons are effective ways to engage users and drive user attention towards your mobile app.